Job Prospects... At a glance

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the category “Information and Organisation Professionals”.

 The number of valuers in employment was reasonably stable from 2006 to 2013.
 During the next few years, employment numbers are projected to rise at over 2%, and this should mean it will be possible for some new valuers to enter the occupation.

 Valuers are not on Immigration New Zealand's skill shortage list

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for the broader group ‘Land Economists and Valuers’ has shown a similar overall growth trend to the average for all vacancies during the last few years, albeit with more variation.
+The number of online job vacancies for the broader group ‘Land Economists and Valuers’ has shown a similar overall growth trend to the average for all vacancies during the last few years, but with more variation.